ray-project/ray-llm/README.md

 are framework-agnostic and Aviary can be easily modified to use FasterTransformer or other high-performance frameworks.
 We will continue working on improving this.
 * `lmsys/vicuna-13b-delta-v1.1` model sometimes answers to English questions in Mandarin.
-* Replicas which have had a worker failure will continue to receive new requests, which will most likely time out.
-We are looking into fixing that.

 ## Future plans

-* Streaming support.
-* Support for Continuous/Iterative Batching.
 * LangChain + LlamaIndex Integration (which will make it much easier to compare open and closed LLMs).
 * Better testing.
 * Improved documentation.